[VIDEO] The Kleeger KPIs: How to Prove Event Success to Your Sales Team

 Need help tracking the rest of your event metrics?
 Check out our 30-60-90 day plan for reporting event success or other Run of Show videos.

-Ben Hindman is co-founder and CEO of Splash, the country's fastest-growing event marketing platform that helps businesses and brands more effectively market through their events.
+Ben Hindman is a co-founder of Splash, the country's fastest-growing event marketing platform that helps businesses and brands more effectively market through their events.
 An event planner turned tech entrepreneur, events are in Ben’s DNA.
 Prior to starting Splash, Ben was the Director of Events at Thrillist, where he produced large-scale events from concerts to mystery fly-aways.